 The Company has established the Internal Audit Department as an organization independent of other business execution departments.
-The Internal Audit Department (comprising 35 people as of June 18, 2024) conducts internal audits covering the business divisions, corporate departments, and consolidated subsidiaries to verify that the various management activities and operational controls of the Sojitz Group are being properly executed in compliance with laws, regulations,
+The Internal Audit Department (comprising 39 people as of June 18, 2025) conducts internal audits covering the business divisions, corporate departments, and consolidated subsidiaries to verify that the various management activities and operational controls of the Sojitz Group are being properly executed in compliance with laws, regulations, and internal rules.
+The status of internal audits conducted by the Internal Audit Department is as follows:

-- and internal rules.
-The status of internal audits conducted by the Internal Audit Department is as follows: - The Department develops an annual audit plan with an annual operating policy, priority items, and annual schedule, among other things, and conducts internal audits in accordance with the plan. - During the audit, the Department investigates whether organizational governance, risk management, and internal controls are functioning appropriately and makes proposals for effective improvements to prevent loss and resolve issues. - After the audit is completed, the Department convenes an audit review meeting for the audited organization to present the audit results, exchange opinions on problem areas, and discuss improvement measures.
+- The Department develops an annual audit plan with an annual operating policy, priority items, and annual schedule, among other things, and conducts internal audits in accordance with the plan. - During the audit, the Department investigates whether organizational governance, risk management, and internal controls are functioning appropriately and makes proposals for effective improvements to prevent loss and resolve issues. - After the audit is completed, the Department convenes an audit review meeting for the audited organization to present the audit results, exchange opinions on problem areas, and discuss improvement measures.
 Attendees include the president of the audited organization, COOs responsible for corporate departments, and full-time Audit and Supervisory Committee Members.
-After the audit review meeting, an internal audit report is prepared and submitted to the audit report meeting (comprising Representative Directors, full-time Audit and Supervisory Committee Members, and other persons deemed necessary by the president). - To address the problems identified in the audits, the Internal Audit Department receives reports about improvements by the audited organizations for the three- and six-month periods after the audits, and conducts a follow-up audit to check their progress. - The General Manager of the Internal Audit Department reports the results of internal audits to the Management Committee, the Board of Directors, and the Audit and Supervisory Committee on a regular basis.
+After the audit review meeting, an internal audit report is prepared and submitted to the audit report meeting (comprising Representative Directors, full-time Audit and Supervisory Committee Members, and other persons deemed necessary by the president). - To address the problems identified in the audits, the Internal Audit Department receives reports about improvements by the audited organizations for the three- and six-month periods after the audits, and conducts a follow-up audit to check their progress.